skalb/skalb.github.com/source/_posts/2012-08-20-testing-backbone-routers-in-meteor-with-mocha.markdown

 root.SampleRouterFactory = SampleRouterFactory
 ```

 Exports is a global object accessible in the nodeJS environment that Mocha runs in.
-See this <a href="http://visionmedia.github.com/masteringnode/book.html">ebook</a> for more details.
+See this [ebook](http://visionmedia.github.com/masteringnode/book.html) for more details.

 This module will now create a class that will return a new instance of the SampleRouter.